 Do you ever pick up spices or other food items to try once you're home?
 It's one of my favorite things about traveling.
 But back to the recipe!

-Rim a glass with sugar.
-Add ice to the pear juice and schnapps mixture and swirl until it’s well chilled.
+Rim a champagne flute with sugar.
+Add ice to the pear juice and schnapps mixture and swirl until it's well chilled.
 Pour the mixture into the glass.
 Fill with sparkling wine.